vijayashrir/ml2finalproject/README.md

 # Image Recognition

-I've build a python code that you build your own Image Classifier as a beginner and also train your images and to make predection.
+This python code will help you Image Classifier as a beginner and also train your images and to make predection.
+The code is prepared by Pranoy Radhakrishnan

 # Pre-requistes